Viking Cinderella: 1989 to 2003

+2003 to 2023

 Viking Cinderella in the Stockholm Archipelago.

 Viking Line decided to withdraw Cinderella from the Helsinki–Tallinn route after the end of the 2003 summer seasons, due to increased competition from Tallink's newer MS Romantika and the fact that tax-free sales on the route would end in 2004 when Estonia joined the EU.
+Ownership of Cinderella was transferred to the Swedish company Viking Rederi AB.
 Cinderella was extensively rebuilt in Naantali, and emerged as the all-white Swedish-flagged Viking Cinderella for the Stockholm–Mariehamn 22-hour cruise market.

-The name change was dictated by necessity as a ship called Cinderella already existed in the Swedish ship registry.
+The name change was dictated by necessity as a ship called Cinderella already existed in the Swedish ship registry, and it was not allowed to register two different ships with the same name.
 In 2003 the Viking Cinderella was declared the most environmentally friendly ship of her size in the world by the Swedish maritime authorities.
+The new image of the ship was red on white, in contrast to Viking Line's other ships which were coloured white on red.
+Another difference to Viking Line's other ships was that the ship's own name was in bigger text than the name of the company Viking Line.

 From 2004 onwards Viking Cinderella made cruises to Riga (via Mariehamn in order to sell tax-free goods) during the summer season in addition to the 22-hour cruises.
-Viking Cinderella was the ship used in Sweden's Kanal 5 reality show Färjan.
 Negotiations were underway to restore the Stockholm-Mariehamn-Riga route in 2024.